krishna2426/Insta_STEM/README.md

 ## What’s Not Built Yet

-- No user interface (web or mobile)
+- No user interface (web or mobile).
-- No browser extension or automation
+- No browser extension or automation.
-- No deployment
+- No deployment.
-- No multi-platform support (yet)
+- No multi-platform support (yet).

 ## What's Next

-- Build a minimal web app using Streamlit or Flask
+- Build a minimal web app using Streamlit or Flask.
-- Develop a Chrome extension or mobile wrapper to apply filtering on Instagram
+- Develop a Chrome extension or mobile wrapper to apply filtering on Instagram.
-- Improve the model with transformer-based classifiers (e.g., BERT)
+- Improve the model with transformer-based classifiers (e.g., BERT).
-- Add support for sub-topic classification (e.g., Math, CS, Physics)
+- Add support for sub-topic classification (e.g., Math, CS, Physics).
-- Explore cross-platform STEM feed aggregation (Reddit, YouTube Shorts)
+- Explore cross-platform STEM feed aggregation (Reddit, YouTube Shorts).

 ## Looking for Contributors